Bradley Fewster

-Bradley William Fewster (born 27 January 1996) is an English semi-professional footballer who plays as a striker for Redcar Athletic FC.
+Bradley William Fewster (born 27 January 1996) is an English semi-professional footballer who plays as a striker for Redcar Athletic.

 Fewster started his career with Middlesbrough, and had loan spells with Preston North End, York City and Hartlepool United.
 He was released by Middlesbrough in 2017 and spent a season with Spennymoor Town before joining Blyth Spartans.
 He has represented England from under-16 through to under-19 level.

 Club career

 Middlesbrough

 Born in Middlesbrough, North Yorkshire, Fewster joined the Middlesbrough academy before signing a three-year professional contract in July 2013.
 Fewster made his first-team debut on 12 August 2014 in a League Cup win over Oldham Athletic, starting the game.
 Fewster scored his first goal against Preston North End on 27 August 2014 on his second senior outing for the club.

 Fewster joined League One club Preston North End on 27 November 2014 on a season-long youth loan.
 However, the loan was cut short for "personal reasons" after only two weeks.
 Fewster signed for League Two club York City on 26 November 2015 on a one-month youth loan and scored on his debut against Accrington Stanley.

 On 30 August 2016, Fewster joined League Two club Hartlepool United on loan until 31 December.
 He was released by Middlesbrough at the end of the 2016–17 season.